alebarraud/Python/README.md

 # Python
-Here is differents projects and exercises that i developed in Python.
+Here there are differents projects and exercises that i developed in Python.